Skip to content

 • Part exchange

-Be sure to do your research to find out which is the best finance option for you.
-Make sure that you extend the warranty of your car after the initial dealer warranty period to avoid any nasty shocks with breakdowns and repairs.
-Warrantywise stands out for its tailored approach, allowing customers to choose a car warranty that best suits their needs and budget, making it a preferred choice for many car owners seeking extended protection beyond the manufacturer’s warranty.
+Warrantywise stands out for its tailored approach allowing customers to choose an extended car warranty that best suits their needs and budget, making it a preferred choice for many car owners seeking extended protection beyond the manufacturer’s warranty.
+Start your quote today for an extended car warranty.

 Warrantywise and Warrantywise Logo are trademarks of Warrantywise.
 The website "www.warrantywise.co.uk" and contents herein are for information purposes only.
 This does not form part of any contract of protection.
 Any and all Warranty Plan confirmation including Warranty Plan Documents and Application Forms will be issued upon purchase.
-It is important that you read our information supplied and then make your own choice of warranty cover together with any plan additions that you may need as a vehicle owner who demands to ensure that your vehicle warranty requirements are met now and in the foreseeable future.
+It is important that you read our information supplied and then make your own choice of warranty plan together with any plan additions that you may need as a vehicle owner who demands to ensure that your vehicle warranty requirements are met now and in the foreseeable future.
 Terms and Conditions apply and are provided by Warrantywise available to download here or upon request by calling 0800 169 7880.
 Warrantywise Limited (No. 07963594 ) and Warrantywise UK Limited (No. 14775172) both trading as Warrantywise are companies registered in England and Wales at The Rocket Centre, 3 Trident Way, Blackburn, Lancashire, BB1 3NU and both are part of Wise Group Holdings Limited, Company No. 10613336.
 Warrantywise Limited (VAT registration number 264 8618 71) and Warrantywise UK Limited (VAT registration number 437 8119 76) are VAT registered companies.
 All prices and monetary figures are quoted include VAT at the current rate.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.